 MINN.
 STAT.
 346.155 lists various animals considered to be ‘regulated animals,’ which includes big cats, bears, and primates.

 However, since snakes are not listed, you can legally keep venomous snakes, provided that you have a permit to do so.

 MISS.
 CODE ANN. §49-8-5 regulates which exotic animals can or cannot be kept in Mississippi.
 Currently, only animals held to be “inherently dangerous” require a permit.

-While snakes are not currently on this list, lawmakers are trying to add them to it.
-HB951, for example, proposed to do so but died in committee on Jan.
+While snakes are not on this list, lawmakers are trying to add them to it.
+HB951 proposed to do so but died in committee on Jan.
 30th, 2018.

 Under MO.
 REV. STAT. §578.023, it’s illegal to keep any “poisonous reptile” without registering the animal with local law enforcement in the county.

 Under MONT.
 ADMIN.
 R. §32.3.202, it’s illegal to import an exotic snake into Montana without a one-time permit.
 However, once inside the state, no permit is required.

 Under NEB.
 REV. STAT. §37-477—the law specifying which animals require a permit—no mention is made of reptiles, venomous or otherwise.
 You can, therefore, legally keep a venomous snake without a permit.